Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 ## *First Time Visitor Goals*
 - I want to be able to browse through products with easy naviagtion, this includes the use of a search bar and product links.
 - I would like to check on product details and whether they have an option for different sizes and or colours.
+- I would want to be able to check on how much I need to spend for any discount on delivery charges or free delivery
 - I would like to have the ability to register my details and create an account

 <br>